 Though they feature different pressing angles, they are both calisthenic horizontal pressing exercises.
 One involves keeping your feet on the ground, while the other involves suspending them in the air – that’s it.

+There are many benefits of dips that don’t apply to the push-up as well.
 This is why they complement each other so well in the context of a program.
 For the sake of discussion, let’s explore some of the nuances between these two exercises:

 For the sake of discussion, the practical differences between dips and push-ups are: